 “Gads!” he exclaimed with alarm as he surveyed the drab title page.
-It had turned out as a dull olive colour.
-The shop’s proprietors, William and Edward watched sternly, but said nothing as he continued his examination.
+It had turned out a dull olive colour.
+The shop’s proprietors, William and Edward watched sternly but said nothing as he continued his examination.
 They had expressed no faith in this project, but since Charles was paying the printing costs, he could do as he saw fit.

-“No, no,” Charles said as he turned the pages, reading passages, shaking his head and finally thumbing all the way though to the book.
+“No, no,” Charles said as he turned the pages, reading passages, shaking his head and finally thumbing all the way through the book.
 “This will certainly not suffice,” he added, growing even more alarmed as he touched the end pages and noticed the green tint smudged off on his fingers.

-Finally, he put the book down, glanced up at the sooty ceiling of the print shop and released the deep sigh of disappointment that been building up inside him.
+Finally, he put the book down, glanced up at the sooty ceiling of the print shop and released the deep sigh of disappointment that had been building up inside him.

 “Gentlemen, although I appreciate your efforts, we have much work to do,” he began.
 “We will start with the cover page which we need to change to red and blue.
 And I also noticed some text that needs to be reset.
 And the green endpapers are chalky.
 Can we fix that?”

-William Hall raised an eyebrows at his business partner Edward sitting on a stool.
+William Hall raised an eyebrow at his business partner Edward sitting on a stool.
 Then turned to Charles.
 “And those colour plates?
 Are you certain they add sufficient value to justify such expense?
 Four plates will add significant cost.”

 Charles snorted with indignation.
-“As you are forcing me to provide for all the costs, Mr. Hall, I’m unclear as to what motivates your concern?
-Of course we will keep the four plates, exactly as Mr. Leech sketched them.”
+“As you are forcing me to provide for all the costs, Mr. Hall, I’m unclear as to what motivates your concern., Of course we will keep the four plates, exactly as Mr. Leech sketched them.”

 “No, sir, I think not,” Charles responded.
 “I promised Catherine a beautiful little gift book.
 One that would open hearts to make the world richer for those who have nothing.
 I do not want to set a price that impedes a wide readership.”

-Edward climbed off his stool and took a stride towards Charles.
+Edward climbed off his stool and took a stride toward Charles.
 His displeasure was evident.
 “Mr. Dickens, while you may be in the business of running a charity, we are men of business.
 It is not our mission to change the world.”

 Charles smiled.
 “Five shillings, Mr. Chapman.
 That is the price you shall charge for my book.
 You will be paid, I assure you.
 And you and your business associate will regret your lack of faith in me.
 Your narrow focus will not serve you well in Christmases yet to come.”

 William held a hand up.
-“You are paying all the costs so we shan’t argue further, Mr. Dickens.
+“You are paying all the costs, so we shan’t argue further, Mr. Dickens.
 Give us your alterations to the text.
 We will have them have the type set and make the other changes you request.
 But I must ask, one last time.
 Are you quite certain of a run of 6,000 copies?
 It seems overly optimistic.”

 Charles had faith in his story, though he doubted his own business acumen.
-However, he had told Catherine he would print six thousand copies and that is what he would do.
+However, he had told Catherine he would print six thousand copies an,d that is what he would do.